We are grateful to Jo Glinska for supplying much valuable information and photos of her parents, Bronislawa and Michal in 2019.

 Marsworth life by BRONISLAWA GLINSKA

 I was born in eastern Poland, as were my parents and countless earlier generations of my family.
-We were smallholders in Dabrowo, near Sokal, and I was one of six children.
+We were smallholders in Dabrowo, near Sokal, and I was one of eight children.
 Early in WW2 we were forcibly taken by the Russians from our home to Siberia, because we were ‘kulaki’, or landowners.
 We were put to work felling trees in the huge forests there, and our land was forfeited.

 After two years in Russia there was an ‘amnesty’ for us - we were to be allowed to leave and go south to where a new Polish army was forming in Uzbekistan.
 Around two million people were deported to Siberia, but only around 170,000 left.
 A great many, including my parents, one brother and a sister, died there from the harsh conditions, but some chose to stay and their descendants still live there.